marschall/marschall.github.com/_posts/2019-03-21-oracle-maven-artifacts.md

 title: Getting Oracle JDBC Drivers through Maven
 ---

 Oracles [JDBC drivers](https://www.oracle.com/technetwork/database/application-development/jdbc/downloads/index.html) are infamous for not being in the [Maven Central Repository](https://maven.apache.org/repository/).
-What is less known is that there is an [Oracle Maven Repository](https://maven.oracle.com/) or how to use the Oracle Maven Repository.
+What is less known is that there is an [Oracle Maven Repository](https://maven.oracle.com/) or how to use this Maven repository.
 This article describes how to do use the Oracle Maven Repository to get the Oracle JDBC drivers for a developer setup.
-In a corporate setup you would use a repository manager like Nexus or Artifactory.
+In a corporate setup we would use a repository manager like Nexus or Artifactory.

 The first thing we need is an [Oracle OTN account](https://www.oracle.com/technical-resources/), we will need this to download most Oracle software.
 We are going to use [Maven Password Encryption](https://maven.apache.org/guides/mini/guide-encryption.html) to store our OTN password.
 This isn't strictly necessary and the setup is simpler without it but it is good practice.